 THOR: LOVE AND THUNDER

 Both love and thunder at the same time, in this economy?
 Maybe just once.
-Director-actor Taika Waititi follows up his reinvigoration of god of thunder in the MCU with Thor: Love And Thunder, also co-written by him alongside Jennifer Kaytin Robinson.
+Director-actor Taika Waititi follows up his reinvigoration of god of thunder in the 'Marvel Cinematic Universe' franchise with Thor: Love And Thunder, also co-written by him alongside Jennifer Kaytin Robinson, based on the Marvel Comics characters.
 Its story follows Thor (Chris Hemsworth) reuniting with Jane Foster (Natalie Portman) who finds out that she has cancer and simultaneously becomes ''Mighty Thor'' as she's able to wield Mjölnir.
 Meanwhile, Gorr the God Butcher (Christian Bale) gets a hold of Necrosword, a powerful and destructive weapon, and embarks on a journey of vengeance, attempting to kill all the gods after losing his daughter Love (India Rose Hemsworth).
 Thor also recruits his old pals Valkyrie (Tessa Thompson) and Korg (Waititi) as they try to stop Gorr.

 What is upsetting is that much of that reinvigoration isn't really present in ''Thunder'', in fact it's the new addition in Bale who manages to keep his head above the surface.
 It's not a surprise then that the movie's most visually expressive scene—one in Shadow Realm—heavily features both the actor and character's best qualities.
 Otherwise Waititi constructs a pretty uninviting experience as tonal balance is nowhere to be found, visual style is rather appalling for a $250 million movie in the first half and as always, jokes don't get funnier when you repeat them 25 times (no more goats, please).